 D11.0 Final Examination Policies

-The Registrar's Office will provide the final examination schedule no later than the first day of each term, and make it available to the entire RIT community.
+The Registrar's Office will provide the final examination schedule and make it available to the entire RIT community no later than the first day of each term.
 Instructors may not change the official date and time of the exam.
 In extraordinary circumstances, instructors may request their department head for a change in time.
+This request must be received by the end of week three (3).
 The department head will work with the college scheduling officer in an attempt to change the time of the exam.
 The decision of the department head shall be final.

-Students have the right (if they wish) not to take three or more final exams in one day.
-In a case where the student does have three or more finals scheduled on the same day, service course examinations will take precedence over home department course examinations.
+Whenever a scheduling change needs to be made, service course examinations will take precedence over home department course examinations.
 If two or more of the examinations are in the home department, the department head will resolve the issue.
 If two or more examinations are service course examinations, the class with the larger enrollment will have precedence over the others.
+Multi-section courses with a common final exam scheduled will be treated as a single class for these purposes.

-In all cases by the last day of the 10th week of classes during fall or spring term or in the case of summer term or other sessions less than 16 weeks by the last day of 2/3 of the session, the student should submit a written request for rescheduling to the head of the home department, with a copy to the instructor being asked to provide the rescheduled examination.
-By the last day of the 12th week of classes the department head will, after consultation with the parties involved, notify the student of the date of the rescheduled examination.
+In all cases requiring a scheduling change, the student should submit a written request for rescheduling no later than four (4) weeks before the first day of final examinations.
+The written request should be submitted to the head of the home department with a copy to the instructor being asked to provide the rescheduled examination.
+The department head will, after consultation with the parties involved, notify the student of the date of the rescheduled examination no later than two weeks before the first day of final examinations.
 The decision of the department head shall be considered to be final.

 Approved August 1980